The Kitchen Table Divorce: Tips and Tools

 It contrasts to drawn-out divorces where the parties only communicate through their respective attorneys and have judges make the final decisions.
 The reference to the kitchen table is figurative—divorcing couples can discuss their divorce anywhere, and it may take multiple discussions to reach a final decision.

-If you plan on a kitchen table divorce, these three essential tips will help make it an effective process.
+If you plan on The Kitchen Table Divorce, these three essential tips will help make it an effective process.

 Outline Discussion Points